dazuma/toys/toys/docs/guide.md

 Usually, the `:bundler` mixin sets up your bundle when the tool is *executed*.
 However, occasionally, you need the gems in the bundle to *define* a tool.
-This might happen, for instance, if your bundle includes gesm that define mixins or templates used by your tool.
+This might happen, for instance, if your bundle includes gems that define mixins or templates used by your tool.

 If you need the bundle set up immediately because its gems are needed by the